 Coffee arrived in Europe, officially, through Venetian traders in 1615.
 Its introduction almost coincided with Tea, a beverage Europeans had come to love just 5 years before.
 But Tea had competition in Coffee, even after the controversies that arose once more, this time in Italy, whereby Christian clerics proclaimed it the “Devil’s Drink”.
 Again, however, these beliefs were short-lived after Pope Clement VIII (1592-1605) declared that “Coffee should be baptised to make it a true Christian drink”.

-The Pope’s endorsement of Coffee eventually brought about the first Venetian Coffeehouse, which opened in 1683, followed by the famous Café Florian in 1720, located in the Piazza San Marco, an establishment still open today and known as the oldest Coffeehouse in Europe.
 Before Café Florian, however, Coffee had reached England, and in 1650, the country’s first Coffee House opened in Oxford, followed by another opened in London in 1652.
 It was clear then that Coffee was fast becoming a fashionable beverage in Europe, and so coinciding with the opening of Coffee Houses across the continent, from Paris to Amsterdam; Hannover to St Petersburg, European Powers realised its potential overseas.

 Coffee Travels to the European Colonies

-Colonisation, though controversial, saw the Coffee market explode.
-In 1616, the Dutch brought a single Coffee plant from Mocha in Yemen to the Netherlands, later implementing large-scale cultivation in Sri Lanka, then a Dutch colony, in 1658.
 The Dutch also saw Coffee plant cuttings successfully transplanted to Java (then known as Batavia) in present-day Indonesia, and in turn saw Java Coffee plants brought back to Amsterdam in 1706, where they were cultivated in botanical gardens and distributed across Europe.

 Suriname, another Dutch colony, located in South America, became the first New World territory to host Coffee.
-Soon after, the plants were widely established throughout the continent, particularly in the then Spanish colony that today constitutes as Brazil, a country now home to some of the best-known and most-loved Coffees in the world.
+Soon after, the plants were widely established throughout the continent, particularly in the then Spanish colony that today constitutes Brazil, a country now home to some of the best-known and most-loved Coffees in the world.

 South American Coffee was especially popular in the United States of America, most notably during the early days of its establishment.
 In 1773, colonial citizens of the British crown dumped 342 chests of Green Tea in the Boston Harbour in protest of extortionate taxes.
-It would lead to the American War of Independence (1775-1783), which in turn brought about a Tea shortage in America.
+It would lead to the American War of Independence (1775-1783), which in turn caused a Tea shortage in America.
 As a result, soon-to-be American citizens substituted their Tea needs with easily-available Coffee.
-Today, Coffee remains a vastly more popular drink in the United States over Tea.
-Over 146 billion cups of Coffee are consumed in America every year, which amounts to 400 million cups daily.

 Coffee Returns to Africa